 However, Apple is working hard this year to close the gap.
 CNET reported a few weeks ago that Apple has been replacing third-party map data with its own, albeit for select regions, starting with the San Francisco bay area where Apple is headquartered.
 It's part of a big overhaul for Apple Maps, of which we've only seen a few tantalizing glimpses.
-(This may be what Apple's "Gather round" invitation for September 12 is referencing, but it's hard to say for sure.)

 But if Apple can beef up Siri's voice recognition to smoothly do that for its own Maps app (more on that below), then CarPlay may not end up as the easy win for Google Maps that it looks like at first glance.

-Ergo, Google Maps won't fully become a drop-in replacement for Apple Maps, because you must ask Siri to open Google Maps before you can talk to the Google Assistant, just like you do when you're holding an iPhone in your hand instead of plugging it into your car.
+Ergo, Google Maps can't fully become a drop-in replacement for Apple Maps, because you must ask Siri to open Google Maps before you can talk to the Google Assistant, just like you do when you're holding an iPhone in your hand instead of plugging it into your car.

-Apple also announced that the Waze navigation app (iOS, Android) is coming to CarPlay, which makes sense because Google bought the Israel-based developer in 2013 for about $1 billion USD.
+Apple also announced that the Waze navigation app (iOS, Android) is coming to CarPlay, which makes sense because Google bought the Israel-based developer in 2013 for about $1 billion.
 Waze goes beyond the usual driving directions by crowdsourcing live info about traffic backups, accidents, speed traps, and other transit issues.